maubanel/UE5-Blueprints/orbiting-actors/README.md

 ##### `Step 16.`\|`ITB`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

 Go to the game and drag a copy of the blueprint into the scene next to the box.
-Make sure **Show Debug Ange In Degrees** is set to `true`. *Run* the game and we get **Hello**.
+Make sure **Show Debug** is set to `true`. *Run* the game and we get **Hello**.
 This is not what we wanted, we wanted to see the current angle in degrees!

 ![in game hello](images/RunGameHelloErrorRm15.jpg)